Moving toward best practice when using propensity score weighting in survey observational studies: Improving the weighting estimator through outcome regression

-In more general cases, when the tilting function \(h(\mathbf{X})\) explicitly depends on \(e_{\text{sp}}(\mathbf{X})\), as illustrated in Table \ref{Table1CommonBalancingWeightsUnderSurveySettings}, the estimator \(\widehat{\mu}_{1}^{\text{MOM}}\) exhibits only single robustness.
-In this context, consistency is ensured only if the propensity score model \(e_{\text{sp}}(\mathbf{X}; \boldsymbol{\beta})\) is correctly specified, which allows for unbiased estimation of the first term in Equation \ref{MOMDoublyRobust}.
+In more general cases, when the tilting function \(h(\mathbf{X})\) explicitly depends on \(e_{\text{sp}}(\mathbf{X})\), as illustrated in Table \ref{Table1CommonBalancingWeightsUnderSurveySettings}, the estimator \(\widehat{\mu}_{1}^{\text{MOM}}\) is only singly robust.
+In this context, consistency is ensured only if the propensity score model \(e_{\text{sp}}(\mathbf{X}; \boldsymbol{\beta})\) is correctly specified, which allows for unbiased estimation of the first term in Equation \eqref{MOMDoublyRobust}.
 However, as demonstrated by Mao et al.,\cite{mao2019propensity} integrating an outcome model into the weighting estimator can improve efficiency compared to weighting alone.
-Even in cases where \(e_{\text{sp}}(\mathbf{X}; \boldsymbol{\beta})\) is misspecified, leveraging \(m_{1}^{\text{MOM}}(\mathbf{X}; \mathbf{\alpha}_1)\) can help reduce residual variance, thereby enhancing the estimator’s precision.
+Through simulation studies, we demonstrate in Section \ref{sec4} that this observation continues to hold in survey observational studies.